About

 Richard

-winner of the National School Orchestra Association composition
+won the 1998 National School Orchestra Association composition contest, and his

-Directors composition contest.
-He received the Outstanding Music
+Directors Association composition contest.
+He is also a co-author of the popular

 Bob Phillips,